bharat-tiwari/OurTechJournal/web/csrf.md

 A hacker site sends requests to your server posing itself as a valid authenticated user from another tab in the same browser session where user is logged in.

+To prevent CSRF, backend data services usually implement a **CORS** policy , which means it would only allow access to data if the request contains a valid token in the header

 ## In ASP.Net MVC
 To avoid CSRF, ASP.net MVC uses `AntiForgeryToken` that can be added to a form which user submits to send request.
 This would create a unique session token and passed as a hidden field's value in the form.